 - Follow up on your advisory with a press kit that supplies more details about the activity approximately two days before it takes place.

-Use the Media Advisory Template (DOCX | 139KB) as a starting point to customize an advisory for your Communities Talk event.
+Use the Media Advisory Template (DOCX | 20KB) as a starting point to customize an advisory for your Communities Talk activity.

 For more information about working with media, check the "promotion" box on the Tips and Resources page.